 The U.S. Mission to Ecuador continues to process visa applications as swiftly and efficiently as possible.
-Since the beginning of the COVID-19 pandemic, we have adjudicated more than 100,000 nonimmigrant visa applications, and continue to process many thousand more applications every week.
-The majority of these are visa renewal cases that do not require an in-person interview.
-Our ability to conduct in person interviews is limited due to the COVID-19 pandemic related operational restrictions.
+Since the beginning of the COVID-19 pandemic, we have adjudicated more than 150,000 nonimmigrant visa applications, and continue to process many thousand more applications every week, however, our ability to process visa applications is limited due to the COVID-19 pandemic related operational restrictions.

 How to Apply for a Visa